RealEffect/YUView/README.md

 ## Building

 Compiling YUView from source is easy!
 We use qmake for the project so on all supported platforms you just have to install qt and run `qmake` and `make` to build YUView.
 There are no further dependent libraries.
 Alternatively, you can use the QTCreator if you prefer a GUI.
 More help on building YUView can be found in the [wiki](https://github.com/IENT/YUView/wiki/Compile-YUView).

+I add [`CMake`](https://cmake.org/)，but just test in Windows® for now.
+If you test done on other platform, please tell me or you can commit merge request to improvement it.

+> Why CMake?
+Just my(maybe also you) custom.